sf-wdi-19-20/modules/w10_weekend_lab/README.md

 * Your app should be beautifully designed and pleasant to use.
 Write out user stories, draw out wireframes, and use well-designed websites as inspiration.
 * Your code should be organized and commented, and you should push your project to github with frequent, descriptive commit messages.
 * Your app must include built-in angular directives, and it must only interact with the DOM through those directives.
 You should not write any jQuery code yourself (though it is okay to include the jQuery library if it is required by another library you use).
-* Your app must include at least one controller with associated models.
+* Your app must include at least one controller with data in its `$scope`.

-Your app should also meet 4 of the following 6 criteria:
+* Your app must be interactive.
+Get some input from the user!

+## Other Ideas

+If you'd like to go further with Angular, try these ideas!

 * Create and use a custom angular directive.
 * Use an <a href="https://angular-ui.github.io">angular-ui module</a> for a UI component or feature.
 * Incorporate an external angular directive *other than an angular-ui module* (for example, `ngDraggable` or `ngStorage` -- once place to browse is <a href="http://ngmodules.org" target="_blank">ng-modules.org</a>).
 * Use data from an external API.
 * Create multiple view templates and use routing to navigate.
-* For a stretch challenge, move from mocked data to a Backend as a Service (see details below).
+* For a real stretch challenge, move from mocked data to a Backend as a Service (see details below).

 ## App Ideas

 You can make any app idea you like, but it should be small enough in scope that you can build it over one weekend and focused enough that you can build it *well* in that time.
 You could even do a first pass of a front end for your project 3 idea.
 If you're having trouble coming up with ideas, remember to use Startup Ninja!
 Here are some suggestions for app ideas that you could build:

 1. A Stack Overflow clone with questions, comments, answers, and votes.
 (Remember, the data would be mocked to start out!)
+1. Bring back SpaceBook©®™!
+The social network for astronauts and aliens connecting off-world.
 1. <a href="https://github.com/sf-wdi-19-20/angular_party" target="_blank">A dance party app with gifs and music!</a>
 1. <a href="https://github.com/sf-wdi-19-20/angular_hangman" target="_blank">A hangman game!</a>
+1. Another microblog!
 1. Any idea you'd like!

 ## Stretch: Backend as a Service